Constraining ultralight bosonic dark matter with Keck observations of S2's orbit and kinematics: Methodology

 \subsection{Orbital model and initial conditions}

-The stellar orbit in the cloud of extended bosoic DM around the SMBH can be described with the following parameters: \begin{itemize} \item The mass of SMBH at \SgrA ($M_{\bullet}$), the only physical parameter of the black hole. \item Six additional parameters about SMBH, including the distance $R_0$ between the Earth and \SgrA, the astronomical coordinates coinciding with the SMBH (Right Ascension $\alpha_{\rm BH}$, Declination $\delta_{\rm BH}$), the velocities with respect to the coordinate origin $(v_{\alpha}, v_{\delta})$, and the line-of-sight velocity of BH relative to the Sun $v_z$.
-The current level of precision in radial velocity is $\sim 10~{\rm km/s}$, so that acceleration terms are ignored~\cite{GRAVITY:2018ofz, Do:2019txf, Becerra-Vergara:2020xoj}. \item Six parameters describing the stellar orbit in the coordinate system centering at the SMBH $(r_p, v_p, t_p, I, \Omega, \omega)$, as presented in Fig.~\ref{coordinate}.
+The stellar orbit in the cloud of extended bosonic DM around the SMBH can be described with the following model parameters: \begin{itemize} \item The mass of \SgrA ($M_{\bullet}$), which is the only physical parameter of the black hole. \item Six additional parameters about SMBH, including the distance $R_0$ between the Earth and \SgrA, the astronomical coordinates coinciding with the SMBH (Right Ascension $\alpha_{\rm BH}$, Declination $\delta_{\rm BH}$), the velocities to the coordinate origin $(v_{\alpha}, v_{\delta})$, and the line-of-sight velocity of SMBH relative to the Sun $v_z$.
+The current level of precision in radial velocity is $\sim 10~{\rm km/s}$, so that acceleration terms are ignored~\cite{GRAVITY:2018ofz, Do:2019txf, Becerra-Vergara:2020xoj}. \item Six parameters describe the stellar orbit in the coordinate system centering at the SMBH $(r_p, v_p, t_p, I, \Omega, \omega)$.
 The radial distance and the tangential velocity are $r_{\rm p}, v_{\rm p}$ at the epoch of the closest approach $t_p$.
-The inclination and the position angle of the ascending node are denoted by $I$ and $\Omega$, respectively.
-These parameters serve as the initial condition for stellar motion in the gravitational potential essentially. \item Two parameters about the bosonic DM: the ratio of the mass of the extended scalar cloud to the SMBH mass $\kappa$ and the dimensionless coupling to the Higgs or photon ($\beta$ or $g$). \end{itemize} We have $1+6+6+2=15$ free parameters in total.
-In this work, we do not consider the spin and quadrupole of \SgrA, because these parameters only arise at the 1.5 and second order post-Newtonian (1.5PN and 2PN) orders approximation (proportional to $c^{-3}$ and $c^{-4}$) respectively~\cite{Will:2016pgm} and they are below the precision of current observation sensitivities.
+The angle of inclination, the position angle of the ascending node, and the argument of pericenter is denoted by $I, \Omega$, and $\omega$, respectively, as presented in Fig.~\ref{coordinate}.
+These parameters serve as the initial condition for stellar motion in the gravitational potential essentially. \item Two parameters about the bosonic DM: the mass ratio of the extended scalar cloud to the \SgrA mass $\kappa$, defined in Eq.~\eqref{kappa}, and the dimensionless coupling to the Higgs or photon ($\beta$ or $g$), also defined in Eq.~\eqref{higgs_shift}, \eqref{photon_shift}. \end{itemize} We have $1+6+6+2=15$ free parameters in total.
+In this work, we do not consider the spin and quadrupole of \SgrA, because these parameters only arise at the 1.5 and second order post-Newtonian (1.5PN and 2PN) approximation (proportional to $c^{-3}$ and $c^{-4}$) respectively~\cite{Will:2016pgm} and they are below the precision of current observation sensitivities.
 Hence, we only turn to the first order post-Newtonian (1PN) approximation.

 The stellar orbit can be obtained by solving the following 1PN equation of motion~\cite{Do:2019txf}